Earl of Pembroke: The eighth creation (1468): Herbert

 Following Jasper Tudor's attainder, Sir William Herbert, a zealous Yorkist, was raised to the peerage as Baron Herbert by Edward IV.
-Herbert took the Lancastrian Jasper Tudor prisoner during the civil war.
+Herbert defeated the Lancastrian Jasper Tudor and captured Harlech Castle during the Wars of the Roses.
 For this service, he was created Earl of Pembroke in 1468.
 Perhaps mindful of its earlier Tudor holder, the second earl surrendered his title to Edward IV ten years after acceding and received, in lieu, the Earldom of Huntingdon.

 The grandson of William Herbert, 1st Earl of Pembroke was newly created Earl of Pembroke in 1551 and the current Earl is a descendant of this house.